-Research shows that artificial preservatives, used to increase a food’s shelf life or improve texture/ taste, could contribute to “immune-mediated metabolic dysregulation”, which may lead to a state of chronic inflammation.
+Research shows that artificial preservatives, used to increase a food’s shelf life or to improve texture and taste, could contribute to “immune-mediated metabolic dysregulation”, which may lead to a state of chronic inflammation.

 Even if you just drink a little alcohol, it can trigger reactions in the gut by increasing chemicals called endotoxins, which activate the proteins and immune cells that contribute to inflammation.
 This creates an imbalance, or “dysbiosis”, between the gut’s good and bad bacteria.
 In the short term, this might present as intestinal inflammation.
 However, in the longer term, this could lead to broader organ dysfunction, particularly of the liver and brain.